 There are 2 things you’ll need to consider when creating your flyers and posters:

 - Distribution: Posting your flyers on telephones poles won’t quite be enough.
-You need your posters and flyers to be exactly where your potential audience will be.
+It would be best to have your posters and flyers exactly where your potential audience will be.

 You can even use social media to reach out to brands or businesses that share an audience with you and ask if they’d be happy sharing your posters and flyers on your behalf, creating a partnership with them.

 If you have a well-known speaker or artist performing at your event, you have the potential to hold VIP meet and greet experiences at your venue.
 It’s great to do this in advance of your event, as it acts as an effective way to reach and engage your audience and generate excitement for your event.
 It’s also a great opportunity to sell tickets!

 If you manage to secure a partnership with any local businesses, you could reach out to them and see if they’d be interested in holding the meet and greet at their location.
 This way, you’re where your fans are, and it’s mutually beneficial to both you and your partner.

 Nothing gets people quite as excited as a freebie does!
 Contests are a great way to promote your event and act as a great way to engage with your audience.

 - You can use your potential partners by doing ticket giveaways that require visiting their place of business.
 Or create a prize that’s a combination of your tickets and maybe a gift card (or similar) prize from your partner.
 Once again, creating a mutually beneficial deal.

 - Offer tickets to your local radio station for giveaways.
 Radios may charge for the promotional privilege, but if you choose a station whose audience would match yours, it can be a great way to reach that specific audience in your local area.
 Spending that money could be a great investment to increase your ticket sales.

 - You can combine physical and offline promotions.
 Create a social media contest where they have the opportunity to win tickets by posting a photo of themselves with your physical poster in the wild.